HarrisonHough/TheCauldrenRepo/README.md

 Developed by Harrison Hough, Jacqui Hyslop and Xavier Ho.
 Music and Sound effects by Sally Kellaway and Tamara Violet Partridge

 ## License
 The GGJ is open source, hardware & software agnostic and all projects are protected under a Creative Commons license.
+See more here: http://globalgamejam.org/faq